Table of contents

 After those two starting values, both sequences follow the same recurrence:

-So, by induction:
+So, by induction we get:

 For a fixed valid k, the sequence contains k moves of size 2 and n - 2k moves of size 1.
 So the total number of moves is: